-This testimony begins by describing some of the uses of consumer data that affect consumers' privacy in today's economy.
-It then offers an overview of the Commission's recent efforts in the enforcement, education, and policy areas.
-While the testimony does not offer views on general privacy legislation, the Commission encourages Congress to enact data security legislation that would (1) impose data security standards on companies, and (2) require companies, in appropriate circumstances, to provide notification to consumers when there is a security breach.
+This testimony begins by describing some of the uses of consumer data that affect consumers' privacy today.
+It then offers an overview of the Commission's recent enforcement, education, and policy efforts.
+While the testimony does not offer views on general privacy legislation, the Commission continues to encourage Congress to enact data security legislation that would (1) impose data security standards on companies, and (2) require companies, in appropriate circumstances, to provide notification to consumers when there is a security breach.